Certified Nursing Assistant

 Certified Nursing Assistant Program Info

-- The curriculum is a six-week certificate program.
+- The curriculum is a four-week certificate program.
 Small classes are taught by experienced instructors who encourage a hands-on approach to learning.

 - The program emphasizes care for all types of patients.
 Special attention is devoted to the aging process, including identifying the physical and emotional aspects of aging and helping patients to achieve and maintain the optimal level of well-being at any age.